fanf2/draft-dnsop-sha-ll-not/draft.md

 NSEC3 specification [@?RFC5155] discusses collisions in some detail.

 NSEC3 can be attacked with an identical-prefix collision, which is simpler than the chosen-prefix collisions that are the main subject of this document.
-The best collision known at the time of writing [@?SHAttered] uses two SHA-1 input blocks (128 bytes) so it could in principle be made to fit into a domain name for an attack on NSEC3.
-However it will be difficult to make the colliding domain names conform to host name syntax, and the attack will be futile because the signer can defeat it by changing its NSEC3 salt ([@?RFC5155 ] section C.2.1).
+The best collision known at the time of writing [@?SHAttered] uses two SHA-1 input blocks (128 bytes) so a collision could in principle be made to fit into a domain name for an attack on NSEC3.
+However it will be difficult to make the colliding domain names conform to host name syntax, and the attack will be futile because the signer can defeat it by changing its NSEC3 salt ([@?RFC5155] section C.2.1).

 ## SSHFP records